Latest News

 BHP stated that while the medium-term demand for hard coking coal is strong, it was not feasible to continue operations in areas with lower margins of the mine footprint under the current conditions.

-The price of coking coal has normalized, trading last at $188.80.
-Prices for the commodity, which had soared to over $600 per ton after Russia invaded Ukraine in 2022, have now returned back down.
+The price of coking coal has since normalised.
+It was last traded at around $190.
+Prices were above $600 per ton after Russia invaded Ukraine in 2022.

 (source: Reuters)